thaihungle/SHM/README.md

 **Why SHM?**
 - SHM provides a stable and efficient approach to neural memory construction in deep sequence models, offering a strong foundation for advanced neural architectures.
 - SHM is designed to be flexible and adaptable, making it easy to integrate into a wide range of applications and research workflows.
-- SHM math is simple:
+- SHM math is simple, yet generic:
 <div align="center">
   <img src="https://github.com/user-attachments/assets/328189d0-e26f-40b0-9e48-980b0bb80f5e" height=100>
 </div>